cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 - Sidebar resizing enforces an auto-measured maximum width and supports double-click toggles directly from the panel and resize handle for quicker interactions.
 - Dashboard recent sessions panel expanded to six entries, added note previews and attendee chips, and removed the redundant quick action tiles to streamline the layout.
 - Session notes now support caret-positioned `@` mention menus that hyperlink to character sheets, with keyboard navigation, inline creation for new characters, and automatic attendee syncing.
+- Mention dropdown options and rendered hyperlinks are tint-coded by target type (character vs session) so cross-entity references stay scannable in both drafting and display contexts.
 - Session draft persistence now routes through a shared idle-aware scheduler that debounces notes, name, character selection, and header image updates while centralizing cleanup to prevent orphaned timers.
 - Mention rendering utilities were centralized so session lists and detail pages share consistent hyperlink behavior for `@Character` references.
 - Session header image controls on the edit form drop redundant labels, keeping the remove action aligned to the right for a cleaner presentation.